danielnolan/danielnolan.github.com/_posts/2022-09-18-preloading-associations-with-active-record-associations-preloader.md

 - ORM
 - ActiveRecord

-description: How I deploy the blog you are reading to Github Pages with Travis CI for free.
+description: Preloading associations with ActiveRecord::Associations::Preloader

 ---
 The other day I was working to reduce the number of N+1 queries for different pages in a rails app.